arijitsumit/Vibe-Sight/README.md

 # Vibe Sight

-A Microsoft Edge extension for visual DOM annotation and AI prompt generation.
-Select elements on any webpage, attach instructions, and generate a token-optimized prompt ready to paste into your AI coder.
+Give your AI coder eyes.
+A visual DOM inspector that lets you click, comment, and snipe UI elements straight into copy-pasteable prompts for vibe coding.

 ![Vibe Sight](icons/icon128.png)